redajareno/QuizApp/README.md

 # QuizApp
 iOS Quiz App

+On downtime I had wanted to learn how to make iOS Applications.
-This is a quiz app I had learned to make from udemy.com
+This is a quiz app I had learned to make from udemy.com by Dr. Angelu Yu